Aider-AI/aider/docs/leaderboards/index.md

 Some LLMs are better than others at consistently following these instructions to successfully edit code.

-Aider uses two benchmarks
-to measure an LLM's code editing ability:

-- [Aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 small coding exercises.
-This benchmark measures the LLM's coding ability, but also whether it can consistently emit code edits in the format specified in the system prompt.
-- [Aider's refactoring benchmark](https://github.com/paul-gauthier/refactor-benchmark) asks the LLM to refactor 89 large methods from large python classes.
-This is a more challenging benchmark, which tests the model's ability to output long chunks of code without skipping sections or making mistakes.
-It was developed to provoke and measure [GPT-4 Turbo's "lazy coding" habit](/2023/12/21/unified-diffs.html).

 The leaderboards below report the results from a number of popular LLMs, to help users select which models to use with aider.
 While [aider can connect to almost any LLM](/docs/llms.html), it will work best with models that score well on the benchmarks.

-The key benchmarking results are:

-- **Percent completed correctly** - Measures what percentage of the coding tasks that the LLM completed successfully.
-To complete a task, the LLM must solve the programming assignment *and* edit the code to implement that solution.
-- **Percent using correct edit format** - Measures the percent of coding tasks where the LLM complied with the edit format specified in the system prompt.
-If the LLM makes edit mistakes, aider will give it feedback and ask for a fixed copy of the edit.
-But the best models can reliably conform to the edit format, without making errors.

 ## Code editing leaderboard

+[Aider's code editing benchmark](/docs/benchmarks.html#the-benchmark) asks the LLM to edit python source files to complete 133 small coding exercises.
+This benchmark measures the LLM's coding ability, but also whether it can consistently emit code edits in the format specified in the system prompt.

 <table style="width: 90%; max-width: 800px; margin: auto; border-collapse: collapse; box-shadow: 0 2px 4px rgba(0,0,0,0.1); font-size: 14px;">
   <thead style="background-color: #f2f2f2;">